omerwe/polyfun/README.md

 <br><br>
 # Overview of PolyLoc
-PolyLoc takes a file with posterior means and standard deviations of causal effect sizes (estimated by PolyFun) as input.
-PolyLoc uses this file to partition SNPs into bins of similar posterior per-SNP heritability and estimates the heritability causally explained by each bin.
+PolyLoc takes an input file with posterior means and standard deviations of causal effect sizes (estimated by PolyFun).
+PolyLoc uses this file to partition SNPs into bins of similar posterior per-SNP heritability, and estimates the heritability causally explained by each bin.
 PolyLoc consists of three stages:
 1. Partition SNPs into bins of similar posterior per-SNP heritability
-2. Compute LD-scores for these bins
+2. Compute LD-scores for the SNP bins
 3. Estimate the heritability casaully explained by each bin. **This stage requires summary statistics based on different data than the data used to run PolyFun** (see [Weissbrod et al. 2019 bioRxiv for details](https://www.biorxiv.org/content/10.1101/807792v2)).
 <br>
-We now describe each of these stages in detail.
+PolyLoc and PolyFun have similar input files and they share many command-line arguments.
+You can see all the PolyLoc options by typing `python polyloc.py --help`.
+We now describe each of the stages of PolyLoc in detail.

 #### PolyLoc stage 1: Partition SNPs into bins of similar posterior per-SNP heritability
 This stage requires a file with posterior causal effect sizes of SNPs (ideally all genome-wide SNPs, or at least all the ones in genome-wide significant loci).
 Here is an example file (seen via `zcat example_data/posterior_betas.gz`):